DigitalDieter/LSTM_Music_Generation/README.md

 # Visualized generated songs

-WAV Plots of the generated songs after specific number of iterations:
+WAV Plots of the generated songs after a specific number of iterations:

 loss & generated_song after 10 iterations